Coronavirus vaccine in 2020? US drugmaker Pfizer isn't saying no!

 -

-Earlier, Pfizer had said data would be released this month, which would have made it the first US drugmaker to do so, defeating rival Moderna Inc.
+Earlier, Pfizer had said data would be released this month, which would have made it the first US drugmaker to do so, before rival Moderna Inc.

 US has already lost 232,084 to the contagious disease; Trump had also gotten infected.